sp00p/Kukita/docs/moderation.md

 # Moderation
-This module contains the commands that are supported by KukitaBot to help moderate your server
+This module contains the commands that are supported by Kukita Bot to help moderate your server

 !!! note "Note"
     Required Permissions is not explicit.
 The permission handler will simply check if the user has any of the permissions listed.
 They can be found under each role in your discord server settings.

 !!! note "Note"
-    The bot currently uses discord-anti-spam to prevent your server from getting raided.
+    Kukita Bot currently uses discord-anti-spam to prevent your server from getting raided.
 The config can be found [here](https://github.com/sp00p/Kukita/blob/d1183ab9cb56f8f2b230a3b26a99927342a3f6a2/index.js#L10)

 ## Ban
-Usage: `:ban <user> [reason]`
+Usage: `.ban <user> [reason]`

 Required Permissions: `BAN_MEMBERS, ADMINISTRATOR`